sumendar/sumendar.github.io/content/home/about.md

 I am a data analyst by profession, and I have experience in gathering, organizing, aggregating, transforming, analyzing, exploring, and visualizing data to uncover hidden patterns and trends.
 I am assured to be competent in building, training, and evaluating predictive models for unseen data using Python, R, SQL, Tableau, Power BI, Talend, Trifacta, and OpenRefine in addition to basic familiarity with big data and cloud solutions to resolve critical business issues and make informed strategic data-driven decisions with valuable, meaningful and actionable insights.

-I have a post-graduate degree in data science; previously, I earned undergraduate and master’s degrees in STEM discipline with specializations in quantitative analytics of mathematics, statistics, and computer science fields.
+I have a post-graduate degree in data science; previously, I earned undergraduate and master’s degrees in STEM discipline with specializations in quantitative analytics within mathematics, statistics, and computer science fields.

 My specialties include but are not limited to data acquisition, preprocessing, data cleansing, data manipulation, exploratory data analysis (EDA), data visualizations, and machine learning.